jefdaj/electionguard-cardano/milestone2/pubsub/README.md

 That doesn't matter yet, but I want people to be able to post things for free during an election.

+## TODO

-TODO check whether there are any existing Cardano pubsub examples
+- check whether there are any existing Cardano pubsub examples
+- should there be a channel NFT, or is that not needed?

 ## onchain code